Follow the link to find out more information about cycling around Portsmouth.

 Each bike will be permanently marked with a unique code, and added to the national Bike Register database.
 Security marking is a useful tool in helping to reunite bikes seized by police forces across the UK with their owners.
 It can also act as a deterrent to would-be thieves as the bike is permanently inscribed, making it less easy to sell.

-Security marking will be offered for free on a first come, first served basis outside the University of Portsmouth Library on Cambridge Road from 1-3pm every other Thursday.
+Security marking will be offered for free on a first come, first served basis.
+On the dates marked 'university' we will be located outside the University of Portsmouth Library on Cambridge Road from 1-3pm.
+On the dates marked 'Commercial Road' we will be located by the fountain in Commercial Road - please note the time indicated below - just look out for the Bike Doctor marquee.
 Upcoming dates are as follows:

 For more information visit the Bike Register website.